 All Oak Hills High School students electing to enroll in an Art and Design Department course will develop an Appreciation of the Arts, Creative Thinking and Problem Solving Skills, Interdisciplinary Connections, Social and Global Awareness, and Career Preparation related to Visual Communication.

-Congratulations to the 4 OHHS Art and Design students whose art was selected as a High Merit piece for the Fall 2019 Celebrating Art competition and publication!
+Congratulations to the 6 OHHS Art and Design students whose art was selected as a High Merit piece for the Spring 2020 Celebrating Art competition and publication!
 Having a High Merit award means the art was an exceptional piece.
-Out of thousands of entries received for the Fall 2019 contest, it stood out as being one of the top 5% submitted.
+Out of thousands of entries received for the Spring 2020 contest, it stood out as being one of the top 5% submitted.
 Students who have art selected as High Merit work will receive special recognition in the book as it is displayed as a High Merit piece.

 Congratulations to the following students: